Skip to main content

 Anmitsu

-Traditional Japanese dessert featuring agar jelly cubes, sweetened red bean paste (anko), mochi, seasonal fruits, and sweet syrup (mitsu).
-The agar jelly (kanten) is made from seaweed, providing a unique texture.
+A bowl of agar jelly cubes, sweetened red bean paste (anko), mochi, seasonal fruit, and sweet syrup (mitsu).
+The jelly, called kanten, is set from seaweed, which gives it its firm, clean bite.

 vegetarian